 Impressive results: Schema therapy for complex issues

-Schema Therapy is an innovative and comprehensive therapy approach that combines the best aspects of cognitive-behavioral therapy (CBT), Gestalt experiential therapy and psychoanalytic thinking into one process.
+Schema Therapy is an innovative and comprehensive therapy approach that combines the best aspects of cognitive behavioural therapy (CBT), Gestalt experiential therapy and psychoanalytic thinking into one process.
 It is specifically designed to help people to change some of the longstanding patterns of thinking and acting.

 You may find Schema therapy helpful if any of the following apply to you:

-- You find yourself over-reacting to certain situation (which may lead to impulsive behaviours that you later regret).
+- You find yourself over-reacting to certain situations (which may lead to impulsive behaviours that you later regret).

 - You are drawn to the same type of partner over and over, even your emotional needs are not met in these relationships.

 - You feel stuck in habitual patterns or addictive behaviours that you can’t seem to change.